icon

 If no matter what you try to help your dog their farts don’t improve then it is time to book an appointment with a vet.
 It may be that your dog has an underlying condition that is causing the problem and it’s always best to make sure this isn’t the case by getting them checked to make sure there isn’t something more serious wrong with them.

-Ultimately, dealing with dog farts can be a challenge for anyone who has a furry four-legged family member.
+Ultimately, dealing with dog farts can be a challenge for anyone who has a canine family member.
 While every dog is different and what works for one might not work for another, the tips discussed in this post can help you troubleshoot the cause of your pup's flatulence problems and help you decide what solution will work best to reduce the smell.
-Whether it is introducing dietary changes, seeking the advice of your vet or investing in natural remedies, there are plenty of ways to make both you and your pup more comfortable.